Egor-Malyhin/EV_Charge_Point_Emulator/EV_Charging_Point/README.md

   these modules are collected only on the basis of received event objects from other modules, it was decided to process some messages and events into separate helper modules.
-These modules process messages that do not need to communicate with other modules of the application to process, and these modules also perform other auxiliary actions (for example, running in a separate stream of requests to get the meter value).
+These modules process messages that do not need to communicate with other modules of the application to process, and these modules also perform other auxiliary actions (for example, running in a separate thread of requests to get the meter value).

 ## How to expand it